13 Trailblazing Facts About Kamala Harris

 Harris was also motivated by a desire to advocate for victims of abuse.
 While attending high school in Montreal, she realized that a friend was being sexually abused by her father; Harris invited the girl to live with their family, with Shyamala’s blessing.
 Seeing that friend’s experience was one reason Harris became a prosecutor.
 “Some of the most voiceless in the community, the most vulnerable, the most powerless, are victims of crime,” she told the Chronicle, “and I wanted to be a voice for them.”

 After graduating with her law degree in 1989, Harris soon passed the bar (though she failed the first time).
 In 1990, she took a job as a prosecutor with Alameda County in northern California.
 She specialized in child sex abuse trials and domestic violence cases, using her power as a prosecutor against those who hurt the vulnerable.
-She told The New York Times last year, “When I was prosecuting child molestation cases, I will tell you, I was as close to a vigilante as you can get.”
+She told The New York Times in 2016, “When I was prosecuting child molestation cases, I will tell you, I was as close to a vigilante as you can get.”

 In 1998, Harris moved to the San Francisco District Attorney’s office, where she headed the career criminals unit, then transferred to the City Attorney’s office, where she led the Family and Children Services division.
 In 2003, she ran for the office of San Francisco’s District Attorney, winning the election to become the first-ever female DA in San Francisco and the first-ever African-American DA in the state.
 As district attorney, she continued to go after abusers in court.